radziminski/sortify/README.md

 - Animations were done only in CSS
 - Webpack used for bundling
 - Deployed on [GithubPages](https://radziminski.github.io/sortify)
+## To do
+- Fix fast speed bugs
+- Fix pause bugs
 ## License
 This project is licensed under the MIT License.